ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Ghost - Part 3 - MariaDB database server.md

     This `my.cnf` file makes the MariaDB instance fit for the resources-constrained environment of the K3s agent node in which the database is going to run:

     - The [`skip_name_resolve`](https://mariadb.com/docs/server/server-management/variables-and-modes/server-system-variables#skip_name_resolve) forces MariaDB to use only IPs for connections, avoiding wasting time in resolving hostnames first.
 Since MariaDB is going to be served through a Kubernetes `Service` object, the name resolution is handled by the K3s cluster itself thanks to its CoreDNS service.
-Ghost will just call that MariaDB `Service` to make use of its database.
+Ghost will call that MariaDB `Service` to use its database.

-    - The values set in the [`max_connections`](https://mariadb.com/docs/server/server-management/variables-and-modes/server-system-variables#max_connections) and [`thread_cache_size`](https://mariadb.com/docs/server/server-management/variables-and-modes/server-system-variables#thread_cache_size) parameters are considered for a low usage scenario where just a very small number of clients will access the database.
+    - The values set in the [`max_connections`](https://mariadb.com/docs/server/server-management/variables-and-modes/server-system-variables#max_connections) and [`thread_cache_size`](https://mariadb.com/docs/server/server-management/variables-and-modes/server-system-variables#thread_cache_size) parameters are considered for a low usage scenario where just a very small number of clients are expected to access the database.

     - The character set `utf8mb4` specified in the `default-character-set`, [`character_set_server`](https://mariadb.com/docs/server/server-management/variables-and-modes/server-system-variables#character_set_server) and [`collation_server`](https://mariadb.com/docs/server/server-management/variables-and-modes/server-system-variables#collation_server) parameters is the most adequate one for modern applications like Ghost.
 The main advantage of `utf8mb4` is that it accommodates a much wider set of characters than `utf8` or others.
 As a downside, be aware that `utf8mb4` databases take up more storage space since their characters are "bigger".